sidneyshafer/todo-list/readme.md

-#  Todo Project
+#  Todo List
-A simple React application for adding course todos to a list.
-I created this project in an online React bootcamp.
+A React application for adding todos to a list.

+## User Interface Design

-## Usage
+## App Usage
 Install dependencies
 ```
 npm install